 I wonder where we will go today!

 Clearly enjoying the experience.
 On each visit we viewed their garden, which was just bursting into life in early Spring.
 As I mentioned the word ‘view’ Georgia said It was good to get her view heard.
-As often people who have dementia struggle to be listened to since it can take longer to process information said to them and for them to respond.
-This often results in them being ignored or them withdrawing from conversations.
+As often people who have dementia struggle to be listened to, since it can take longer for them to process information and for them to respond.
+This often results in them being ignored or their withdrawal from conversations.
 Clearly the use of the senses stimulated more naturally occurring conversation that accompanied the overall embodied experience and helped get her voice heard, something so important.

 The significance of recalling multisensory aspects of holidays for the couple included moving within time and space and especially when Georgia went to their suitcase of holiday memorabilia, picked out her holiday hat, modelled it and fanned herself as if reliving the heat of Australia.
 She clearly reconnected with her younger self, moving about quite freely.
-During my last visit we watched the digital film that we had created together from photo and archival footage, while enjoying a buffet of food they had associated with their holidays which including drinking in the memories with a little drop of Kirsch!
-The experience was so enjoyable for them both (and myself!) that at Georgia’s suggestion, we went to their local Forget Me Not group and presented the film, shared ice creams and took props associated with different types of holidays.
-All couples had a thoroughly enjoyable afternoon and all voiced that they would like their own Suitcase of Memories!
+During my last visit we watched the digital film that we had created together from photo and archival footage, while enjoying a buffet of food they had associated with their holidays.
+This included drinking in the memories with a little drop of Kirsch!
+The experience was so enjoyable for them both (and myself!) that, on Georgia’s suggestion, we went to their local Forget Me Not group and presented the film, shared ice creams and took props associated with different types of holidays.
+All couples at the group had a thoroughly enjoyable afternoon and all voiced that they would like their own Suitcase of Memories!